Student Sign In is Easier than Ever with QR Login

 To sign in students simply need to click the “sign in with QR code” button and scan their codes with the camera on their device when they open TinyTap on an iPad, iPhone or iPod.

-Engage students through the summer with QR Login!
+Engage students with QR Login!
 You can share activities with students remotely by assigning games on TinyTap.
-Print out the Parent Handout and send students home with an easy way to stay connected during the summer months.
+Print out the Parent Handout and send students home with an easy way to stay connected and learn.

-Here’s how you can use TinyTap to prevent summer learning loss:
+Here’s how you can use TinyTap to manage class tasks:

 - Pre-assign a learning plan: Assign 2-3 activities for students to complete each week by setting weekly tasks at the end of the school year.